What CAD is—and what it is not

 A cold agglutinin is an antibody that binds red blood cell antigens more avidly at temperatures below core body temperature.8

-Cold agglutinins versus cold agglutinin disease
+Cold agglutinins versus cold agglutinin disorders

 Important distinctions: